 To use a 32.768 kHz watch crystal as the clock source for the device, the Low-frequency Crystal Oscillator must be selected by setting the CKSEL Fuses to "1001".
-The crystal should be connected as shown in Figure 11.
+The crystal should be connected as shown in Figure 12.
 By programming the CKOPT Fuse, the user can enable internal capacitors on XTAL1 and XTAL2, thereby removing the need for external capacitors.
 The internal capacitors have a nominal value of 36 pF.
-Refer to the 32 kHz Crystal Oscillator application note for details on Oscillator operation and how to choose appropriate values for C1 and C2.

-When this Oscillator is selected, start-up times are determined by the SUT Fuses as shown in Table 6.
+When this Oscillator is selected, start-up times are determined by the SUT fuses as shown in Table 6.